liuxy10/nrel_logo/README.md

 ### Walking Woman T-Shirt Design

 - **Design Concept:**
-The T-shirt features the figure of a **walking woman**, symbolizing the lab’s commitment to diversity, inclusion, and support for underrepresented groups and all genders.
+The T-shirt features the figure of a **walking woman** that prominently displays the exoskeleton and prosthesis elements.
+It symbolizes the lab’s commitment to diversity, inclusion, and support for underrepresented groups and all genders.
 - **Back Logo Preview:**

 <p align="center">